r-eifler/enhsp-xaip/README.md

 The following is still temporary..

-#What is PPMaJal?
+# What is PPMaJal?

-This repository contains the PPMaJal API, which is a planning problem manager library meant to build systems that speak the PDDL language.
+This repository contains the PPMaJal API, which is a planning manager library meant to build systems that speak the PDDL language.
 It supports many features that go way beyond classical planning, such as numeric representations, linear and non-linear constraints, autonomout processes, global constraints and other things.

 This API has been used as basis for many projects, all related to Automated Planning, Replanning, Plan Execution, SMT Planning and others that I cannot remember now.